 Tuina (Tui “to push” and Na “to grasp”) massage is a manual Chinese therapy using traditional Chinese medicine principles and martial arts to treat many acute or chronic physical conditions.
-Tuina impacts the patient both physically (soft tissue and joints) and energetically (different meridians).
+Tuina impacts the patient both physically (soft tissue and joints) and circulatory (different meridians).
 Thanks to the effectiveness and precision of its multiple techniques, Tuina eliminates blockages, increases vitality and stimulates the body’s self-healing abilities in both adults and children.

 During a treatment, the practitioner may use a variety of techniques such as traction, stretching, pressure, mobilization and massage in order to ensure a good functioning of the patient’s joints, nervous system, muscles and internal organs.
 An average Tuina session lasts an hour and is practiced in a sitting or lying position.
 The patient remains dressed and must wear loose clothing.